ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 ```

 First, we will start by registering the left and right eye centre coordinates.
 If we work from a simplified assumption that the right eye will be located to the right of the left eye, we can identify the centre coordinates based on the contents of eye_coord_arr.

-Your task is to finish the function *assign_eyes* which should output the left and right eye centre coordinates as np.arrays.
+Your task is to finish the function *assign_eyes* which should output the left and right eye centre coordinates as numpy arrays.

 ### Exercise 6: Constructing a normal vector for finding the top of the face
 Now, based on the left and right eye centre coordinates, we want to identify the top of the head.
 This can examplewise be done by finding a vector which always points upwards in the face coordinate system.
-This can be achieved by first finding the vector which goes from the left eye to the right eye, and followingly finding its normalized normal vector.
+To do so, we first calculate the vector which goes from the left eye to the right eye, and followingly infer its normalized normal vector.

 Your task is to: